Low-energy effective theory and symmetry classification of flux phases on Kagome lattice: The low-energy effective theory and 3Q scattering between vH points

 \section{The low-energy effective theory and 3Q scattering between vH points}

-As discussed in our previous work \cite{feng}, the electronic properties, especially the CDW orders, of AV$_3$Sb$_5$ materials are dominated by the V $d$ orbitals, which can be captured by a minimum single orbital model\cite{feng}.
-A nearest neighbor tight-binding model on Kagome lattice can be applied without losing generality.
+As discussed in our previous work \cite{feng,gu,kun}, the electronic properties, especially the CDW orders, of AV$_3$Sb$_5$ materials are dominated by the V $d$ orbitals, which can be captured by a minimum single orbital model \cite{feng,gu,kun}.
+To capture the essential physics behind the AV$_3$Sb$_5$ charge density wave, a nearest neighbor tight-binding model on Kagome lattice can be applied without losing generality.
 In the basis of $c_{k}=(c_{k,A},c_{k,B},c_{k,C})$, the Hamiltonian can be written as $H_0=\sum_k c_{k}^\dagger H_k c_{k}$, where